César Thomson: Biography

 He had great success as a concert soloist at Leipzig in 1891 and Brussels in 1898.
 His appearances in Britain and the United States were less favourably received, but he was popular in South America.
 He taught at Ithaca College in New York 1924-27 and at the Juilliard School.

 César Thomson revived many of the then obscure works of Niccolò Paganini, and he did much work in editing, arranging and transcribing works from the early Italian school, by composers such as Corelli, Handel, Tartini, J. S. Bach, Nardini and Vitali.
 His own compositions included a Zigeuner Rhapsody for violin and orchestra (1909).
+Many well-known violinists studied with him, including Charlotte Ruegger, who also worked as his assistant at the Brussels Conservatory.

 César Thomson died in Bissone, near Lugano, in 1931.